mzdm/google-fonts-flutter/README.md

 The fonts on [fonts.google.com](https://fonts.google.com/) include license files for each font.
 For example, the [Lato](https://fonts.google.com/specimen/Lato) font comes with an `OFL.txt` file.

-Once you've decided on the fonts you want in your published app, you should add the appropriate licenses to your flutter app's [LicenseRegistry](https://api.flutter.dev/flutter/foundation/LicenseRegistry-class.html).
+Once you've decided on the fonts you want in your published app, you should download and add the appropriate licenses to your flutter app's [LicenseRegistry](https://api.flutter.dev/flutter/foundation/LicenseRegistry-class.html).

 For example: